-Job opportunities for emergency medical technicians (EMTs), advanced EMTs, and paramedics are on the rise.
-The Bureau of Labor Statistics forecasts a 24 percent increase in the number of available EMT and paramedic jobs by 2024.
-Acts of violence, accidents, and natural disasters create continuous demand for emergency medical services.
-Add an aging population with a higher rate of age-related emergencies, like strokes and heart attacks, and it’s easy to see why hospitals and ambulance services need more EMTs and paramedics than ever before.
+Job opportunities for emergency medical technicians, advanced EMTs and paramedics are on the rise.
+The Bureau of Labor Statistics forecasts a 15 percent increase in employment for EMTs and paramedics by 2026.
+Acts of violence, accidents and natural disasters create continuous demand for emergency medical services.
+Add an aging population with a higher rate of age-related emergencies, like strokes and heart attacks, and it’s easy to see the emergency medical services field needs more EMTs and paramedics than ever before.

 Translating Knowledge Into Action

 As an EMS administrator, you become the go-to person for rules and regulations.
 You have to know your organization’s standard operating procedures or standard operating guidelines inside and out.
 In addition, you’re responsible for knowing EMS policy and practice at the federal, state and local levels.
 When you don’t know something off the top of your head, your team depends on you to learn quickly and share what you know.

 As an administrator, you’re less on the front lines and more in a planning and management role.
 For some people, it’s tough to let go of the hands-on patient care that comes with being a street medic.
 At the same time, what you do behind the scenes ensures things go smoothly during an emergency.
 Your work equips your team to save lives, even if you aren’t providing treatment yourself.

 Stephen Wirth, writing for the Journal of Emergency Medical Services, offers four keys to staying up on the latest rules, regulations and standards of care.
 EMS administrators should enjoy the following activities: